Statements¶

 cassert z3 == 3

-Loop (for)
+Loop (for)¶

-The for iterates over the first-level elements in a tuple or the values in a range.
-In all the cases, the number of loop iterations must be known at compile time.
-The loop exit condition can not be run-time data-dependent.
+The for iterates over the first-level elements in a tuple or the values in a

-The loop can have an early exit when calling break and skip of the current iteration with the continue keyword.
+The loop can have an early exit when calling break and skip of the current

 for i in 0..<100 {